Architect your application for Amazon ECS

 Use different IAM roles for each task definition family.

 Define each task definition with its own IAM role.
-This recommendation should be done in tandem with our recommendation for providing each business component its own task definition family.
+Implement this practice along with providing each business component its own task definition family.
 By implementing both of these best practices, you can limit how much access each service has to resources in your Amazon account.
 For example, you can give your authentication service access to connect to your passwords database.
-At the same time, you can also ensure that only your order service has access to the credit card payment information.
+At the same time, you can ensure that only your order service has access to the credit card payment information.